Special Needs Trusts FAQs: Answers for Parents of Children with Special Needs

-A special needs trust (SNT), also known as a supplemental needs trust, can help preserve your child’s eligibility for public benefits while providing for supplemental needs that will enhance his or her life.
+A special needs trust (also called a supplemental needs trust) helps preserve your child’s access to public benefits while providing financial resources for supplemental needs that will enhance his or her life.
 Below are answers to frequently asked questions about special needs trusts.

-To qualify for SSI and Medicaid, a single person must own less than $2,000 of countable assets.
-Those with countable assets greater than $2,000 can lose their eligibility for benefits.
+To qualify for SSI and Medicaid, a single person must own less than $2,000 in countable assets.
+Any inheritance or gift over this limit could disqualify them from benefits.
 That’s why it’s generally a bad idea to give assets, either as a gift or inheritance, directly to a loved one who receives government assistance.
-It is also why some parents actually consider disinheriting their children.

 Beneficiaries of properly drafted special needs trusts do not have legal claim to the property in the trust.
 That means that the trust assets are not countable resources and do not affect the beneficiaries’ eligibility for benefits.
 As a result, the beneficiaries can continue receiving government benefits, while still enjoying the benefits of the property in the trust for supplemental needs.